gocardless/gocardless-pro-ruby-example/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-This is a simple [Sinatra](http://www.sinatrarb.com/) application that uses the [GoCardless Pro API](https://developer.gocardless.com/pro/) to collect recurring payments for subscriptions using a [redirect flow](https://developer.gocardless.com/pro/#api-endpoints-redirect-flows)
+This is a simple [Sinatra](http://www.sinatrarb.com/) application that uses the [GoCardless Pro API](https://developer.gocardless.com/pro/) to collect recurring payments for subscriptions our [redirect flow](https://developer.gocardless.com/pro/#api-endpoints-redirect-flows).
+It also acts as an example usage of our [ruby client library](https://github.com/gocardless/gocardless-pro-ruby-example)

-The app can be seen running at [https://gocardless-pro-ruby-example.herokuapp.com](https://gocardless-pro-ruby-example.herokuapp.com).
+You can see things running at [https://gocardless-pro-ruby-example.herokuapp.com](https://gocardless-pro-ruby-example.herokuapp.com).

 ## Running the app locally